Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 ## Future Research Directions

-Based on the current state of DDN, I speculate on several possible future research directions.
+Based on the current state of DDN, we speculate on several possible future research directions.
 These include improvements to DDN itself and tasks suitable for the current version of DDN.
 Due to my limited perspective, some of these speculations might not be accurate:

 - **Improving DDN through hyperparameter tuning, exploratory experiments, and theoretical analysis:**
   The total time spent developing DDN was less than three months, mostly by a single person.
-Therefore, experiments were rough, and there was limited time for detailed analysis and tuning.
+Therefore, experiments were preliminary, and there was limited time for detailed analysis and tuning.
 There is significant room for improvement.

 - **Scaling up to ImageNet-level complexity:**
   Building a practical generative model with Zero-Shot Conditional Generation as a key feature.

-- **Applying DDN to domains with relatively small generation spaces:**
+- **Applying DDN to domains with relatively small generation spaces.**
   - Conditional training tasks where the condition provides rich information, such as image colorization and super-resolution.
   - Generative models for discriminative tasks, such as depth estimation, optical flow estimation, and pose estimation.
   - Robotics applications, where DDN could replace diffusion models in [Diffusion Policy](https://anuragajay.github.io/decision-diffuser/) and [Decision Diffuser](https://arxiv.org/abs/2211.15657) frameworks.